nariox/covid-19-usa-simple-prediction/README.md

 # covid-19-usa-simple-prediction
-MATLAB script to predict spread of COVID-19 in the US
+MATLAB/Octave script to predict spread of COVID-19 in the US

+Just download, change desired state and run.
+PRs are very welcome!